-Current liabilities decreased by RMB0.6 million or 3.1%, to RMB20.1 million as at 30 June 2021 from RMB20.7 million as at 30 June 2020.
-This primarily arose from a decrease in amount payable to our suppliers of raw materials which was in line with lower sales revenue.
+Current liabilities decreased by RMB2.1 million or 10.3%, to RMB18.0 million as at 30 June 2022 from RMB20.1 million as at 30 June 2021.
+This was primarily due to repayments of short-term bank loans during the financial year.

-Statement of Cash Flow
+Statement of Cash Flows

-For the financial year under review, the Group recorded a positive operating cash flow of RMB2.3 million before working capital changes.
-After taking into account changes in working capital changes of RMB5.6 million, interest received and income tax paid, net cash generated from operating activities was RMB8.0 million.
-The changes in working capital were mainly due to lower inventories and receivables which was partially offset by lower trade and other payables.
+For the financial year under review, the Group recorded a positive operating cash flow of RMB3.4 million before working capital changes.
+After taking into account changes in working capital changes of RMB1.0 million, interest received and income tax paid, net cash generated from operating activities was RMB4.7 million.

-The Group's net cash generated from investing activities of RMB0.6 million in FY2021 was primarily due to receipts from disposal of investment in associate and disposal of property, plants and equipment.
-The net cash inflow was partly offset by capital expenditures incurred for improvement to investment properties mainly in Fuzhou.
+The Group's net cash used in investing activities of RMB12.6 million in FY2022 was primarily due to acquisition of property, plant and equipment and acquisition of investment properties.

-There was a net cash outflow of RMB0.6 million in financing activities in FY2021 which was mainly attributable to repayment of bank borrowings and interest expenses, and was partially offset by proceeds from bank borrowings.
+There was a net cash outflow of RMB2.5 million in financing activities in FY2022 which was mainly attributable to repayment of bank borrowings and interest expenses.

-At the end of the financial period under review, cash and cash equivalents amounted to RMB29.1 million as compared to RMB22.4 million in FY2020.
+At the end of the financial period under review, cash and cash equivalents amounted to RMB17.8 million as compared to RMB29.1 million in FY2021.